geozeke/ubuntu/setupguides/vmguide-p4.md

 ## Step - 7:

 Once your key pair is generated (it may take a little while) it will show up in your list of keys.
-To see your list, click on *`GnuPG keys`* item on the *Passwords and Keys* window.
+To see your key list, click on the *`GnuPG`* keys item in the *Passwords and Keys window*.

 ![](images/image42.png)